samueltenka/stronglenses/report.markdown

 yields less than 0.8.
 Furthermore, for yields less than 0.8, SHALLOW_RES attains `99.5%` accuracy, a figure that we find pleasing.

-Note: we have always found measures such as AUC arbitrary and hence unpersuasive.
+Note: Sam has always found measures such as AUC arbitrary and hence unpersuasive.